Innovation from the Inside Out

 Some, I'm happy to report, are actually doing something about it.
 Hallelujah!
 They are taking bold steps forward to turn theory into action.

 The challenge for them is the same as it's always been -- to find a simple, authentic way to address the challenge from the inside out -- to water the root of the tree, not just the branches.

-External systems and protocols are not sufficient to guarantee meaningful change.
+External systems and protocols, no matter how seductive they are to create, are simply not sufficient to guarantee real innovation.
 In the words of Oliver Wendell Holmes, "Systems die.
 Instinct remains."